NCCC Student Senate

 - Holds weekly meetings open to all registered NCCC students.
 Meetings take place in GW 110.

-All announcements concerning the Student Senate can be found in the Campus Voice and the Campus Calendar.
-Please check both for updates and all the latest news.
+All announcements concerning the Student Senate can be found in the Campus Voice.
+Please check it for updates and all the latest news.
 We encourage you to get involved in this important link between the students and the Northwestern Connecticut Community College community!

 Being a part of the Northwestern Connecticut Community College Student Senate is a great way to get involved with the NCCC community and truly make a difference.
 As a member of the Student Senate you are involved in key decisions that have a direct impact on NCCC’s student body.